gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 providers.
 Because the runner manager handles jobs for different projects, the runner manager cannot pass around S3 credentials that have bucket-wide permissions.
-Instead, the runner manger uses time-limited presigned URLs and narrowly-scoped credentials to restrict access to one specific object.
+Instead, the runner manger uses time-limited pre-signed URLs and narrowly-scoped credentials to restrict access to one specific object.

 To use S3 multipart uploads with AWS, specify an IAM role in